Park Bridge (British Columbia)

 The Park Bridge is a highway bridge in the Kicking Horse Canyon.
 The Trans-Canada Highway traverses the Kicking Horse River between Yoho National Park and Golden, British Columbia.
-This new bridge and the associated Ten Mile Hill section that was completed in 2007 and provided an upgrade to the old roadway.
+This new bridge and the associated Ten Mile Hill section that was completed in 2007 were an upgrade to the old roadway.

 History

 In 1992, the province planned to replace the original two-lane Park Bridge with a four-lane divided 100 km/h highway standard structure to reduce congestion and accidents, and increase passing opportunities.
 Construction began in 2004 and the new Park Bridge opened 21 months ahead of schedule when it was originally scheduled to open in August 2008.
-It is 405 m long and it cost $130 million with 5.8 km of upgrades to the approaches.
+It is 405 m long, and it cost $130 million with 5.8 km of upgrades to the approaches.
 About 10,000 vehicles use this section daily; 24% of traffic is heavy truck traffic.